-This article is about the Lost and Found discothèque which was located at 56 L Street South East in the District of Columbia, Los Estados Unidos.
-Or as some people refer to it: the District of Corruption, meaning the thoroughly corrupt D and R federal government.
+This article is about the Lost and Found discothèque — “the gay bar” as some of us referred to it — which was located at 56 L Street South East in the District of Columbia, Los Estados Unidos/the US.

 The L&F was located in a warehouse area over in SE which at that time was not a very good area.
 For those who don’t know much or anything about DC, it’s divided into quadrants: NW (Northwest), NE (Northeast), SW (Southwest), SE (Southeast).
 SE was a rather desolate area and required a vehicle to get to so I usually went with Charles to the L&F on viernes/Friday and sábado/Saturday nights.
 Metrobus didn’t go there and DC’s nice Metro was just being built.
 Near the L&F there was a discothèque for “straight” Blacks and I would see las chicas calientes standing out front after “last call,” and they reminded me of the office workers I would see around K Street at Connecticut Ave during the week, many of whom looked like models.
 They were very chic-looking and looked right out of Georgetown moda/fashion, but since they were Black I suspect none of them lived in mostly-white and wealthy Georgetown.
 Down the street a few blocks was the Pier 9 discothèque.
 That was owned by the same guys who owned the L&F. The Pier 9 had a laser show, a fog machine and other things.
 It was more of an upscale bar.
 I was only there a couple of times since we preferred the L&F, and that’s where we would be nearly every Friday and Saturday nights and sometimes for Tea Dance on Domingo/Sunday.
 We looked forward to it all week in part because the L&F’s very talented DJ often played new disco music that local radio stations did not play.
 I met lots of nice people there and became amigos with some of them and we remained amigos until I moved to San Francisco where I lost touch with them.
 Or they had graduated from Universidad/University and left the District.
 DC is a very transient city especially considering that it’s the Distrito Federal or DF/Federal District — and not a state — and where the thoroughly corrupt D and R Oligarchy federal government is located.
 And it’s also a glaring example of taxation without representation (that’s on the District licence plates) because District residents have no voting representation in that corrupt cesspool called congress.
 If this government isn’t proof that scum floats to the top of the pool, I don’t know what is.